rjcf18/Persia/README.md

 # Pers.
-I. a. - Personal Intelligent Assistant
+I. A. - Personal Intelligent Assistant

 Persia - a simple "bot", or "assistant" which responds to several commands, using TTS and speech recognition.
 It runs on Python 3.5+.